Stony Brook State Park

 Distance: About a mile one way.

-Dansville was named for Captain Daniel P. Faulker, an early pioneer in the village and prominent citizen.
+Dansville is named for Captain Daniel P. Faulker, an early pioneer in the village and prominent citizen.
+William D. McNair, a settler who arrived to the area in 1898, built the first gristmill on Stony Brook in 1810.
+It was destroyed in a flood in June of 1813.
 Rufus Fuller built the first sawmill in town on Stony Brook in April of 1816 and a gristmill just downstream in 1820.
-The gristmill was destroyed by flood 3 years later.
+The gristmills were all destroyed by flood 3 years later.

 It wasn’t until after the Civil War that landowners opened Stony Brook to the public, charging a nominal admission fee.
 In 1883 a railroad bridge was constructed over the gorge (the trestle, in ruins, still found in the creek today) and a station in Dansville, brought tourists by the thousands.
 In the 1920s, the 250 acre park saw its largest crowds.